cuddlecoinxo/cuddlecoin-wallet-backend-js/README.md

 ### v4.0.9

-* Bump `turtlecoin-utils`
+* Bump `cuddlecoin-utils`

 ### v4.0.8

-* Allow passing custom `checkRingSignatures` to `turtlecoin-utils`
+* Allow passing custom `checkRingSignatures` to `cuddlecoin-utils`
-* Bump `turtlecoin-utils` to support passing `checkRingSignatures`
+* Bump `cuddlecoin-utils` to support passing `checkRingSignatures`

 ### v4.0.7

-* Bump `turtlecoin-utils` to fix issue where transaction signatures would be misordered when supplying a custom `generateRingSignatures` function
+* Bump `cuddlecoin-utils` to fix issue where transaction signatures would be misordered when supplying a custom `generateRingSignatures` function

 ### v4.0.6

-* Bump `turtlecoin-utils` to fix issue in some environments
+* Bump `cuddlecoin-utils` to fix issue in some environments

 ### v4.0.5